Department of Labor Logo United States Department of Labor

 (2) This includes commuter rail and hybrid rail.

-(3) This includes light rail and streetcar.
+(3) This includes light rail, cable car, and streetcar.

 Source: U.S. Bureau of Labor Statistics.

-Table 1 shows that surface rail, which includes both light rail and streetcar, recorded the greatest increase in passenger miles traveled (PMT) prior to the pandemic.
+Table 1 shows that surface rail, which includes both light rail, cable car, and streetcar, recorded the greatest increase in passenger miles traveled (PMT) prior to the pandemic.
 Surface rail PMT increased from 1.9 billion in 2007 to 2.6 billion in 2019 – a rate of 2.5 percent annually.
 The next fastest growing transit mode was regional rail, which increased PMT from 11.1 billion to 12.8 billion over the same period (an annual rate of 1.2 percent).
 On the other hand, passenger miles traveled on buses fell between 2007 and 2019, 0.7 percent per year.

 All major modes of transportation in the NTD data recorded steep declines in ridership in 2020 and 2021.
 Regional rail PMT declined by over two-thirds, from 12.8 billion in 2019 down to only 3.7 billion in 2021.
 Heavy rail, which consists predominantly of subway systems, also saw a severe drop in ridership.
 PMT in heavy rail fell from 17.4 billion in 2019 down to 7.4 billion in 2021.
 Similarly, miles traveled on bus systems fell to 8.9 billion in 2021, fewer than half of their level in 2019 (18.7 billion).